ProjectXTN/JarvisIA/README.md

-# Jarvis IA
+Jarvis IA

-Jarvis is an intelligent, sarcastic, and futuristic AI assistant inspired by Tony Stark's iconic system.
-Built in Python, it supports voice interaction, vision models, command automation, emotional memory, music search, personal journaling, and much more — running entirely on your machine.
+Jarvis is an intelligent, sarcastic, and futuristic AI assistant inspired by Tony Stark's iconic system.Built entirely in Python, it supports voice interaction, vision models, autonomous learning, weather reports, emotional memory, music search, journaling, and much more — running 100% on your local machine.

 🗣️ Important: All Jarvis voice commands and responses are in Brazilian Portuguese (PT-BR).

-## 💻 Requirements
+💻 Requirements

 Python 3.10 or higher

 CUDA-compatible GPU (recommended for Whisper and LLaMA)